vaibhavjhingran/android_notes/data_binding.md

 # Data Binding

 ## Reason:
-When using findViewById to find references to views, after every inflation, android has to traveser the view hierarchy to find it for us at runtime.
+When using findViewById to find references to views, after every inflation, android has to traverse the view hierarchy to find it for us at runtime.

 For large/deep-view hierarchy, this can be expensive and resource draining, slowing down the app.